belgaard/OrdersExample/doc/TestPlans/Orders.md

 | Asset | tradable, not tradable |

 We are down to only 108 combinations, which is manageable, especially if we assume only 2-way interaction, in which case we can reduce the number to 11.
 But we want to deduce actual interaction, so we continue one step further based on our knowledge about Trading service responsibilities

+> Use the file trailing-stop.txt with the Microsoft PICT tool in order to find the combinations.
+> Find pairwise (2-way) combinations like this,
+> pict .\trailing-stop.txt  > x.txt
+> Find all (5-way) combinations like this,
+> pict .\trailing-stop.txt /o:5 > x.txt

 The parameters `position ID`, `distance` and `step` are handled by advanced input parameter validation.
 However, looking at requirements and code paths, it is reasonable to assume that validation functionality of the three parameters do not interact.
 So again, we need 3 tests for invalid values and 3 tests for the values not provided.